Liberal Studies - B.S.

 - Apply oral and written rhetorical strategies to communicate complex arguments.

 - Apply appropriate disciplinary criteria to examine complex issues, analyze arguments, conduct credible research, solve problems, make ethical decisions and create original ideas and/or approaches.

 - Synthesize and apply knowledge from multiple perspectives to evaluate complex issues and address real-world problems.

-- Critically examine and interpret human behavior using the theories and methods of various disciplines, such as economics, sociology, psychology, political science and the natural sciences.
+Critically examine and interpret the complexities of human culture, expression and/or behavior using the theories and methods of various disciplines in the humanities, social sciences and natural sciences.

 A four-year program leading to the bachelor of science degree

 |ART, HIST, LIT, PHIL, REL||One course 2000 level or higher||3|

 |BIO, CHM, PHY or SCI||One course 1000 level or higher||3|

 |ECON, PSCI, PSYC, SOC||One course 2000 level or higher||3|

 |Foreign Language||3 credits as determined by language placement||3|